danog/MadelineProto/old_docs/API_docs_v66/types/PhoneCall.md

 * `playOnHold(array $files)` - Array of audio files encoded in PCM, with the audio input configuration to loop on hold (when the files given with play/then have finished playing).
 If not called, no data will be played, returns `$this`
 * `isPlaying()` - Returns true if MadelineProto is still playing the files given with play/then, false if the hold files (or nothing) is being played
 * `setMicMute(bool $mute)` - Stops/resumes playing files/hold files, returns `$this`
+* `setBitrate(int $bitrate)` - Sets maximum outgoing bitrate, and increases the bitrate of the call to the maximum outgoing bitrate (high values increase the quality of the song), returns `$this`

 * `setOutputFile(string $outputfile)` - Writes incoming audio data to file encoded in PCM, with the audio output configuration, returns `$this`
 * `unsetOutputFile()` - Stops writing audio data to previously set file, returns `$this`